MasterJayanX/pmfow/README.md

 - A Pentium or better CPU.
 - 512 MB of RAM (needed to run versions of Windows newer than XP) or enough RAM to use a web browser.
 - Enough storage to store at least a couple of .exe files (300 MB of free space should be more than enough).
-- A good internet connection (at least 5 Mbps, but even something slightly better than a 56k modem should be enough).
+- A good internet connection (good enough to download somewhat large files).

 ### Software requirements
 pmfow will run in most versions of Windows from Windows 2000 onwards.